 The more speakers you get, the more options you have in terms of how you listen.
-You can mix and match them throughout the house and you get full control of everything via their app.
-Whether you want to play the same song across the house, this song in that room, or different songs in different rooms, the Sonos app lets you do that.
+You can mix and match them throughout the house and you get full control of everything via the Sonos app.
+Whether you want to play the same song across the house, this song in that room, or different songs in different rooms, the app lets you do that.
 Plus, combining certain speakers can get you a full 5.1 surround sound system.

 Sonos products aren’t cheap, and the company wants you to continue building your ecosystem by buying more and more of their speakers.
 This isn’t possible if their products are outdated after a year or two.
 So Sonos makes it a point to make sure that their older speakers are kept up to date via software updates for way longer than you might expect.
 The Sonos Sub and Sonos Playbar which came out in 2012 and 2013, respectively, are still an integral part of their product line-up to this day.
-So if you bought one of these all those years ago, it’s mostly likely still doing just fine in your living room (or wherever you set it up).
+So if you bought one of these all those years ago, it’s most likely still doing just fine in your living room (or wherever you set it up).

-As we mentioned before, Sonos speaker connect to each other wirelessly via your home internet, but what exactly does that mean?
+As we mentioned before, Sonos speakers connect to each other wirelessly via your home internet, but what exactly does that mean?
 During setup Sonos basically makes its own mesh network, which basically means the speakers are able to directly send information between each other without interference from any of the other electronics on your router.
 That said, if you happen to have a lot of things connected to your Wi-Fi then Sonos also sells the Boost which, as its name implies, acts as a Wi-Fi extender to give a little boost to the Sonos mesh network.

 We’ve already mentioned some of the better features that have helped make Sonos a go-to for home audio, but let’s get into the nitty-gritty now.
 What are some of the pros and cons of buying into this ecosystem versus just building a home audio setup yourself?

-3) Form and function
+3. Form and function

-1) Without an internet connection, they’re useless
+1. Without an internet connection, many of Sonos’ speakers are useless

-This is a problem for all WiFi speakers, so it isn’t a problem that’s exclusive to Sonos speakers.
-Still, it’s worth noting that if you have a shoddy internet connection or if there’s an internet outage, your speakers are just pretty paperweights.
-No products in the lineup have Bluetooth compatibility.
-It’s WiFi or nothing.
-Now there are some clever workarounds that let you bypass this and stream over Bluetooth, but they require you have a Sonos speaker with a 3.5mm input, a cheap Bluetooth dongle from Amazon, and a youthful lightheartedness that allows you to laugh at the absurdity of spendings hundreds of dollars on a lifehack.
+If you have any of the Sonos speakers besides the Roam or Move, there are some clever workarounds that let you bypass the lack of Bluetooth compatibility.
+However, these workarounds require you have a Sonos speaker with a 3.5mm input, a cheap Bluetooth dongle from Amazon, and a youthful lightheartedness that allows you to laugh at the absurdity of spendings hundreds of dollars on a lifehack.